 Self-funded student: register by the 10th of the month, start on the 1st of the next.

-Mathematics Diagnostic Assessment.
-This online test contains 70 questions that will help you assess your mathematical skills.
-Based on your score we will recommend which Athabasca University mathematics course you are likely ready to take successfully.
+Mathematics Assessment.
+This 70-question evaluation will help you assess your mathematical skills.
+Based on your score, an instructor will recommend which Athabasca University mathematics course you are most likely ready to successfully complete.

 Overview